 The forest is home to a large whitetail deer population and has multiple established hunting blinds.
 The entrance is gated and the drive to the lodge is paved ensuring complete privacy and ease of access.
 Natural white-sand beaches flank Jupiter Creek as it flows through the front yard.

 Selling completely furnished, with the light fixtures alone costing a mere $250,000, the three-story interior of the home is geared to impress visitors between its architecture and decor.
-The 25,000-square-foot lodge has eight bedrooms including a master with fireplace, sitting area, and balcony, ten elegant baths, a 2,000-square-foot living room with floor-to-ceiling windows and 40-foot ceilings overlooking Juniper Creek.
+The 25,000-square-foot lodge has eight bedrooms including a primary with fireplace, sitting area, and balcony, ten elegant baths, a 2,000-square-foot living room with floor-to-ceiling windows and 40-foot ceilings overlooking Juniper Creek.
 The stone fireplace is double-sided, and there is an elevator, a theater, a fitness gym, over-the-top wine cellar, game room, gun room with safe, large chef’s kitchen and butler’s pantry.

 Located minutes to I-10 and restaurants in downtown Crestview, it is 10 minutes to the Crestview Airport and 45 miles to Destin, shopping, dining, golfing and entertainment.